codelur/se_project_express/README.md

 # WTWR Server

-This project is the back-end implementation for the WTWR (What To Wear?) application.
-The server is built using **Node.js** and **Express.js**, with a **MongoDB** database to store information about users and clothing items.
-The goal is to create a robust server with an API and user authorization.
+This project implements the back end for the WTWR (What To Wear?) application.
+It features a **Node.js** and **Express.js** server, utilizing **MongoDB** to store user and clothing item data.
+The objective is to develop a secure and efficient server with an API and user authentication.

 ## Features